Check Internet Before Signing a Lease

 Skip this shortcut if

-Do not accept “internet is available” as a complete answer.
-Ask which provider, which plan type, who controls the equipment, and whether you can order it at your unit.
+Do not accept “high-speed internet available” as a complete answer.
+Ask which provider, which technology, which speed tier, which fees, and whether it reaches your actual unit.